FilmBiopsy/filmbiopsy.github.io/_posts/2019-05-04-lucifercollectionupdate.md

 As of now, Lucifer is biggest ever grosser of Mohanlal's career surpassing Pulimurugan(89 Crore).
 We rate Lucifer 3.5 stars.

+As per our sources,apart from Worldwide collection of 105.5 Crores, movie has made total bussiness of 130 Crores.
+Breakdown of bussiness as follows:-
+Asianet:- 8 Crores
+Dvd rights:- 5 Crores
+Online Streaming rights:- 6 Crores by Amazon Prime for Malayalam,Tamil & Telugu language,its highest online streaming rights for a malayalam movie.
+Audio rights- 1 Crore
+Tamil & Telugu remake rights :- Tamil rights stands at 50 Lakhs while Telugu rights was sold for 1 Crore.
+Branding rights:- 3 Crore.

 Please check our Boxoffice breakdown in our Boxoffice Collection section.